Skip to main content

 2025.04.18 Reported: The State Department is changing its mind about what it calls human rights - NPR

-NPR reports that the Trump administration is cutting significant sections of the State Department’s annual human rights reports by removing long-standing sections such as prison conditions, government corruption, and political repression.
-A leaked memo directs staff to cut them down "to only that which is legally required" and to align the reports with "current U.S. policy" and "recently issued Executive Orders."
-Any references to violence against LGBTQ+ people, people with disabilities, and restrictions on free assembly are being stripped out.
-In the El Salvador report, a section on abusive prison conditions has been erased, after the Trump administration transferred immigrants from the U.S. into that prison system.
-Advocates say these changes signal "an American retreat from its position as the world's human rights watchdog."
+NPR reports that the administration is cutting significant sections of DOS’s annual human-rights reports by removing long-standing sections such as prison conditions, government corruption, and political repression.
+A leaked memo directs staff to cut them down "to only that which is legally required" and align the reports with "current U.S. policy" and "recently issued Executive Orders."
+Any references to violence against LGBTQ+ people, people with disabilities, and restrictions on free assembly are deleted.
+In the El Salvador report, a section on abusive prison conditions has been erased, after the administration transferred immigrants into that prison system.
+Advocates say the changes signal "an American retreat from its position as the world's human rights watchdog."

 View Document